Transductive Zero-Shot Hashing for Multilabel Image Retrieval: Experiments

 \subsection{Implementation Details}

-To construct a zero-shot scenario, we should further split the dataset.
-Considering that there are complex semantic relationships among these multi-label datasets, we use one image dataset as source dataset and another one as target dataset.
+To construct a zero-shot scenario, we should further split the dataset{\footnote{https://github.com/qinnzou/Zero-Shot-Hashing}.
+Since there are more complex semantic relationships among these multi-label datasets, we use one of these three image datasets as source data and one as target data.
 For example, we can set NUS-WIDE as source data and VOC2012 as target data, and vise versa.
-Before training, a data preprocessing have to be done.
-Without loss generality, we set two experiments, one is between NUS-WIDE and VOC2012 and the other is between NUS-WIDE and COCO.
+Before training models based on these datasets, data preprocessing must be done.
+We set three experiments, including one between NUS-WIDE and VOC2012, one between NUS-WIDE and COCO, and the last one between COCO and VOC2012.